pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 is not enough to know what our destination is---we also need to know how to get there from where we are now.

-Back to the exercise, after the tools went through the 'compliance checking' activity, they were plotted on a graph, grouped by research phases from the current publication paradigm.
+Back to the exercise: after the tools went through the 'compliance checking' activity, they were plotted on a graph, grouped by research phases from the current publication paradigm.
 Participants were invited at that point to describe the path that they would take (if there was one) through these tools